You'll Like The 2009 Hyundai Accent If...

-If an ultra-practical and affordable subcompact is your next vehicle purchase, you'll appreciate the 2008 Hyundai Accent's value, which includes numerous safety features, a long warranty and unusual availability of accessories.
-If your driving aspirations are bigger than your budget, you should also appreciate the SE three-door's sporty look and surprisingly responsive handling and cornering capability.
+If an ultra-practical and affordable subcompact is your next vehicle purchase, you'll appreciate the 2009 Hyundai Accent's value, which includes numerous safety features, a long warranty and unusual availability of accessories.
+If your driving aspirations are bigger than your budget, you should also appreciate the SE three-door's sporty look, astonishingly responsive handling and cornering capability.

 Hyundai's 1.6-liter four-cylinder engine generates 110 horsepower, but it's hardly a strong performer.
 Driving the optional four-speed automatic in our test GLS sedan, it managed zero-to-60 mph acceleration in a bit over 13 seconds.
 By today's standards, that's on the slow side.
 The SE three-door with the manual five-speed transmission can do it in about 11 seconds.
 Also, like most small engines in inexpensive cars, it's a bit noisy and thrashy at high rpm.
 Otherwise, our GLS rode and drove fairly well and scooted through turns with surprising response.
 Despite its eight manual adjustments, the driver's seat did not provide a really comfortable position for us, and its rearward adjustment was insufficient for our longish legs.
 The cloth-lined trunk is relatively roomy and the rear-seat pass-through is handy, but rear roominess is just par for the class.

-The Manufacturer's Suggested Retail Price (MSRP) for the base 2008 Accent GS starts just over $11,000, while the SE starts around $15,000.
-An automatic transmission adds another $800 to the bottom line.
-The 2008 GLS sedan will sell at slightly under $14,000, versus roughly $13,000 for the comparable Toyota Yaris and $16,000 for the Honda Fit.
+The Manufacturer's Suggested Retail Price (MSRP) for the base 2009 Accent GS hatchback starts around $10,500, while the SE starts closer $16,000.
+Adding an automatic transmission adds another $800 to the bottom line.
+The 2009 GLS sedan will sell for around $13,500, about the same price as the comparable Toyota Yaris and a bit less than the Honda Fit.
 Be sure to check Fair Purchase Prices for what buyers are actually paying in your area.
-As for resale, we expect the Accent to hold modest five-year values, on par with the Kia Rio, just below the Chevrolet Aveo and well below the Honda Fit and Toyota Yaris.
+As for resale, we expect the Accent to hold average five-year values, slightly higher than the Kia Rio and Chevrolet Aveo and well below the Honda Fit and Toyota Yaris.

 The modest GS standard-equipment list includes power steering, tilt steering column, eight-way manually-adjustable driver's seat, 60/40-split rear seat, cabin air filtration, tachometer, variable intermittent wipers and a rear spoiler.
-The SE adds air conditioning, power windows and locks, power mirrors, 172-watt six-speaker audio with CD, remote keyless entry with alarm and panic alert, fog lights, sport suspension, four-wheel anti-lock disc brakes (ABS), Electronic Brake-force Distribution (EBD) and 16-inch alloy wheels.
-The GLS sedan has base GS equipment plus air conditioning and the 172-watt six-speaker audio with CD, but needs an optional Popular Equipment Package to get ABS brakes and the power items.
+The SE adds air conditioning, power windows, locks and mirrors, 172-watt six-speaker audio system with CD player and XM Satellite Radio, remote keyless entry with alarm and panic alert, fog lights, sport suspension, four-wheel anti-lock disc brakes (ABS), Electronic Brake-force Distribution (EBD) and 16-inch alloy wheels.
+The GLS Sedan has base GS equipment plus air conditioning, but needs an optional equipment packages to get ABS brakes, auxiliary input jack, 172-watt CD player and the power items.
 All models boast extensive standard safety equipment, including seat-mounted side airbags and roof-mounted side-curtain airbags, in addition to advanced front airbags.

-Optional on the SE are a power sunroof and ground effects kit.
-A Popular Equipment Package for the GLS includes ABS, power windows, locks and mirrors and remote keyless entry, while an available Premium Package adds all that plus 15-inch alloy wheels.
+Optional on the SE are a power sunroof, cruise control and ground effects kit.
+A Popular Equipment Package for the GLS includes ABS, a 172-watt six-speaker CD audio system, auxiliary input jack and tilt steering wheel, while an available Premium Package adds all that plus 15-inch alloy wheels, power windows, locks and mirrors, remote keyless entry and cruise control.
 A four-speed automatic transmission is available on all three models, and there's a long list of (mostly sports-oriented) port- and dealer-installed accessories.